mikevoets/robot_catcher/README.md

 		robot_catch :title, :text
 	end

 #### In the controller

-In the current version, catching robots is done by using the `robot?` method on a model object instance.
-The arguments are the params hash (technically a ActionController::Parameters instance), and the request ip address.
+In the current version, catching robots is done by using the `robot?` method on a model object.
+The arguments are the **original** params hash (technically a ActionController::Parameters instance), and the request ip address.
+It be the original params hash because that hash contains the information (i.e. spinner, timestamp, etc.) that the robot catcher checks.
 See the example below.

 	def create
 	    @article = Article.new(params[:article])